kaushalarwal/Android-SDK/README.md

 ## Requirements

-The OttuCheckout requires Xcode 13.0 or later and is compatible with apps targeting iOS 12 or above.
+The OttuCheckout requires IDE to develop android app.
+Sdk is compatible with minimume sdk 22 and above.

 ## Getting started